History of parliamentary constituencies and boundaries in Cleveland: 1983

 The next change to parliamentary constituency boundaries, following the recommendations of the Third Periodic Review of Westminster constituencies, reflected the change in county boundaries and reorganisation of local government authorities in 1974.
 The review did not come into effect for a further nine years, at the 1983 general election.

 The new constituency of Stockton North comprised the majority of the abolished Stockton constituency, including Billingham, Norton and the town centre of Stockton-on-Tees.
 The new constituency of Stockton South was based on the abolished constituency of Thornaby and included Thornaby-on-Tees and three wards in the borough of Middlesbrough.
 It also included parts of the old Stockton seat, parts transferred from Easington in Durham (Egglescliffe) and parts transferred from Richmond (Yorks) (Ingleby Barwick and Yarm).

 Middlesbrough gained some areas of the old Thornaby seat, including Acklam and Linthorpe, but lost southern areas, including Marton, to Langbaurgh.
 This new constituency was based on the “Cleveland” part of the abolished Cleveland and Whitby, with Whitby and surrounding rural areas being transferred to Scarborough in North Yorkshire.

 There were only minor changes to Hartlepool and Redcar was unchanged.

 1997

 Under the Fourth Periodic Review, the three Middlesbrough borough wards (Ayresome, Brockfield and Kader) in Stockton South were transferred to the Middlesbrough constituency.

 Markse-by-the-Sea was transferred to Redcar from Langbaurgh, which was renamed Middlesbrough South and East Cleveland.

 2010

 At the Fifth Review there were only minor changes due to the revision of local authority ward boundaries.

+2024

+For the 2023 Periodic Review of Westminster constituencies, which redrew the constituency map ahead of the 2024 United Kingdom general election, the Boundary Commission for England opted to treat the area comprising the Tees Valley Combined Authority, which includes the unitary authority of Darlington, as a sub-region of the North East Region.

+Two Stockton Borough wards (Mandale & Victoria and Stainsby Hill) were transferred from Stockton South (renamed Stockton West) to Middlesbrough (renamed Middlesbrough and Thornaby East).
+Stockton West included some rural areas of the Borough of Darlington (previously part of the abolished constituency of Sedgefield).
+Saltburn-by-the-Sea was transferred from Middlesbrough South and East Cleveland to Redcar.
+Other minor changes to take account of revised ward boundaries.